shreyash00007/UX/README.md

 Adopt progress measurements in your design because users remember incomplete tasks better than completed tasks

 Starting a task creates task-related tension that’s felt when the job is interrupted or incomplete.
 All the tension from a highly repetitive task makes it difficult to complete the work itself, but that very difficulty and

+Tesler’s Law

+Any system has a complexity that cannot be simplified

+Each design has a certain level of complexity to it.
+You are responsible for reducing complexity in your organization and across the entire supply chain.
+By removing unnecessary features or tweaking the way your app works, you can help users focus on the actual task at hand instead of figuring out how to navigate the design.